tpascarella/sr50/docs/spending/taxes.md

 ### - Physical

-Keep the previous 7 years worth of tax forms in a binder in a fireproof safe.
+Keep the previous 7 years worth of tax forms in a fireproof in a fireproof safe.
+Do not store these online!

 ### - Digital